The-Focus-AI/prompt-library/pwa/README.md

 ## Development

 Open `index.html` in a browser to run locally.
-A service worker caches the core assets for offline use.
+Update the `repoOwner`, `repoName` and `branch` variables in `app.js` to point the viewer at a different repository if desired.
+The service worker caches the core assets and any fetched prompts for offline use.
 Icons are embedded directly in `manifest.json` using base64 data URIs so no binary image files are necessary.

 ## Deployment to GitHub Pages